danirus/django-wysihtml5/README.rst

 Demo site
 =========

+The demo site (``example/demo/``) shows the widget in action.
+Follow the instructions to run the demo and go to the Admin UI to see how the widget looks like.
+For the public side the demo uses `bootstrap-wysihtml5 <https://github.com/jhollingworth/bootstrap-wysihtml5/>`_.

 1. Cd into the demo directory: ``cd django-wysihtml5/example/demo``
 2. Run syncdb with --no-input: ``python manage.py syncdb --noinput`` (user: admin, pwd: admin)
+3. Run collectstatic: ``python manage.py collectstatic``
-3. Run the dev web server: ``python manage.py runserver``
+4. Run the dev web server: ``python manage.py runserver``
-4. Hit the demo URL: `http://localhost:8000 <http://localhost:8000>`_ to see the example article fully formatted with Wysihtml5.
+5. Hit the demo URL: `http://localhost:8000 <http://localhost:8000>`_ to see the example article fully formatted with Wysihtml5.
-5. Hit the demo admin URL: `http://localhost:8000/admin/ <http://localhost:8000/admin/>`_ to see the widget in action.
+6. Hit the demo admin URL: `http://localhost:8000/admin/ <http://localhost:8000/admin/>`_ to see the widget in action.
+7. Visit the root URL to see a list of articles and add new ones: `http://localhost:8000/ <http://localhost:8000/>`_

 Customization